opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 .. important::

-  **Swiss OTC** does not support a DNS Public Zone.
+  **Swiss T-Cloud Public** does not support a DNS Public Zone.
 However, you can bring your own domain name and set it here.
 For example, you can register a free domain name on ClouDNS (e.g., tri-test.ddns-ip.net).
 Then you set it to the base_domain.
 After the deployment completes, you can use this domain name to access the OpenShift console.
 See instruction in :ref:`access with nameservers`.

 b.
 Specify pull_secret